List of Scandinavian Airlines destinations

 This is a list of destinations operated to by Scandinavian Airlines (SAS) as of June 2025.
 The list includes destinations served by airlines with which SAS has or previously had a wet lease agreement, such as CityJet, Cimber Sterling, PrivatAir, Scandinavian Airlines Ireland, or Widerøe.
-It includes the destination's country (or applicable territory), city, airport name, and the airline's notable status marked where applicable - such as seasonality, as a hub, as a future destination (with an accompanying launch date), or as a terminated destination.
+It includes the destination's country (or applicable territory), city, airport name, and airline's notable status marked where applicable - such as seasonality, as a hub, as a future destination (with an accompanying launch date), or as a terminated destination.